filecoin-project/venus-sealer/README.md

 # Venus Sealer

-This project is a mining system supporting venus, is currently under active development,
+This project is a mining system supporting venus.

-***please do not use in the production environment***, we do not guarantee compatibility.
+Use [Venus Issues](https://github.com/filecoin-project/venus/issues) for reporting issues about this repository.

 ## How to Build